 The commissions breakdown widget breaks down commission totals in combination with custom variables.

 The Multiple Process Sum widget lets you choose two process sum widgets you have created and display the data together.

 The multi process view count widget is used to display view counts from multiple processes on one widget.

 The process sum trends widget displays Process Sum Widget data on a normalized scale so users can see variance in trend lines

 The processes group widget displays a link to a selected process group, and the link to each form inside the group.

 The process start link widget displays a button that will start a form.
-The user names the button, and selects which process it will link to.
-The button will have the same color as the process it’s linking to.
+The user names the button and selects which process it will link to.
+The button will have the same color as the process it is linking to.

 The process view link widget displays a button that links to the selected process view.